 The Bachelor of Science (B.S.) degree is the traditional academic route and requires additional courses in math and natural sciences beyond the Iowa State University College of Liberal Arts and Sciences General Education requirements.
 Completion of a minor or additional major is optional.

 The Bachelor of Arts (B.A.) degree requires completion of a minor or additional major.

-Students earning a bachelor’s degree in psychology will have achieved several specific Learning Goals, which focus on knowledge, research, ethics, and science communication.
+Students earning a bachelor’s degree in psychology will have achieved several specific Learning Goals that focus on knowledge, research, ethics, and science communication.
 These goals follow the recommendations of the American Psychological Association.

 Please see the course catalogue for more information about the psychology major.